edgio-docs/edgio-docs/guides/caching.md

 })
 ```

 This will remove the given query parameters from the URL before it is used in cache.
-On cache miss the transformed URL will be passed to your code with the original query strings available to your code in `{{ HEADER_PREFIX }}original-qs` request header.
+On cache miss the transformed URL will be passed to your code with the original query strings available to your code in `{{ HEADER_PREFIX }}-original-qs` request header.

 - Including other request parameters like cookies: